 Think electronic mice, balls that light up when they move, laser pointers, and catnip-filled toys that make a crinkling sound when pounced on.
 If your tastes are simpler, toss a Ping Pong ball in the bathtub to simulate a feline hockey rink.

 If you have a laser pointer, aim it down the hall, up and down the stairs, onto the furniture, or up the wall for a little vertical action.
 Beyond the basic red dot, some laser pointers can produce different images, including butterflies, mice and stars.
 Be careful not to shine it in your cat’s eyes.

 Wand- and fishing pole-type toys are favorites, too.
 Some fishing-pole toys mimic real prey with a fly reel that has a catnip-stuffed mouse attached at the end.
 Cast it down the hall, reel it in, and watch your cat go wild chasing it.

 Cats are climbers.
 Put up a floor-to-ceiling cat tree that gives your cat a view of the outdoors, or install window box bird feeders that encourage the cat to jump onto the windowsill.

 Feeding Your Overweight Cat

-Instead of leaving food down in one area, put small amounts throughout the house.
+Instead of leaving meals in one area, put small amounts of their food throughout the house.
 Choose areas where the cat will have to do a little work to get to it: on a windowsill, on the top ledge of the cat tree, upstairs, downstairs, on a bathroom sink.
 The possibilities are endless.